nunomaduro/phpinsights/docs/continuous-integration.md

 ## GitLab Code Quality <Badge text="^2.0"/>

-If you use GitLab, you can launch PHP Insights with `--format=codeclimate` option.
+If you use GitLab, you can launch PHP Insights with the `--format=codeclimate` option.
 With that, annotations with issues will be added in a merge request with Code Quality.